cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj3-2/index.md

 #### Overview

-Please grade parts 1 and 4.
+Please grade parts 2 and 4.

-## Part I: Mirror and Glass Materials (Graded)
+## Part I: Mirror and Glass Materials (Graded).

+Here we show a sequence of six images of the scene `CBspheres.dae` rendered with various `max_ray_depth`.
+We used 256 samples per pixel and 4 samples per light:
 | m = 0 |                      m=1         |
 |:------------------:|:--------------:|
 |   ![Spheres_Part1](./Figures/spheres_m0.png)    | ![Spheres_Part1](./Figures/spheres_m1.png) |